AdvantechIIoTM2I/cnc-api-docs/api/3.5_oee_funcs/MPerformance.md

-# 3.5.2 FactoryQuality
+# 3.5.3 MPerformance

 ## Information

-* Computes factory quality information, include
+* Computes factory performance information, include
-    * Quality
+    * Performance
 * Need to specify the Query time range (from $from to $to)
 * Support only path